View Dante DaPrato's Obituary on Sacbee.com and share memories

 On December 9, 2018 Dante was taken from this world in a tragic freeway accident.
 He was born June 29, 2000 to Diana and Richard DaPrato.
 Dante accomplished so much in his short life.
 He made a difference in this world as evidenced by the dozens of letters from his students and friends.
-A benefit music celebration for the 1st Annual Dante DaPrato Music Scholarship will be held March 23 at Two Rivers Cider in Sacramento.
 A funeral mass will be held at St. Mary's Catholic Church in Sacramento at 11:00 a.m. on March 30.

 |